 In my profession I see many people being prescribed vitamin D supplements.
 I also see many customers buying vitamin D supplements.
 Some of them ask ‘what is the best vitamin D supplement’ others specifically ask for vitamin D3 as this was recommended form of vitamin D supplement.

-Exposure of the arms and legs (with sun protection on the face) for about 5 to 30 minutes (depending on degree of skin pigmentation, time of day, season, latitude, and age of the person) between 10 am and 3 pm twice a week is sufficient for vitamin D synthesis (BMJ, 2016).
+Exposure of the arms and legs (with sun protection on the face) for about 5 to 30 minutes (depending on the degree of skin pigmentation, time of day, season, latitude, and age of the person) between 10 am and 3 pm twice a week is sufficient for Vitamin D synthesis (BMJ, 2016).

-Vitamin D units vs microgramsVitamin D content is measured in two forms: units and micrograms (written as mcg or µg).
+Vitamin D content is measured in two forms: units and micrograms (written as mcg or µg).